V. V. Rajendra Kumar: Personal life

-Kumar had two sisters named V. Sudarsanamma, S. Leelavathi, and a brother V. Mahesh who is a film and television producer and writer.
+Kumar had two sisters named Smt.
+V. Sudarsanamma, Late Smt.
+S. Leelavathi, and a brother Late Sri.
+V. Mahesh who is a film and television producer and writer.
 Kumar was married and had three daughters named Suhasini, Sunandini and Shalini, and a son, V. Yajuvendra.

 Filmography

 Below is a list of few films worked by Kumar as an art director.
 Apart from the below listed films, Kumar worked on over 100 movies as publicity designer under his company Studio Roopkala.